x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/exchange-hybrid.md

 ### Accessibility

-For information about keyboard shortcuts that may apply to the procedures in this checklist, see **Keyboard shortcuts in the Exchange admin center**.
+For information about keyboard shortcuts that may apply to the procedures in this checklist, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 ## Key terminology
 <a name="KeyTerm"> </a>